Banging Toolbox

 #1 Best slow speed bench grinder

-Or you could go for a slow speed bench grinder like the Makita GB602 bench grinder below this is a good pro-tool-choice for sharpening tool blades.
+Or you could go for a slow-speed bench grinder like the Makita GB602 bench grinder below.
+This is an upscale pro-tool-choice for sharpening tool blades.

 Do you need an attached light?